 Google Assistant is a mile above the competition on handheld devices due to its sheer responsiveness and overall usability.
-However, there are users that don’t find it particularly useful and want it gone.
+However, some users don’t find it particularly useful and want it gone.
 Today, we made sure to explain how to turn off Google Assistant, both completely or just the voice trigger option.
 Everything is explained below.

-- Trigger Google assistant on your device and tap on the Snapshot icon in the bottom left corner.
+- Trigger the Assistant on your device and tap on the Snapshot icon in the bottom left corner.

 - Tap on your Account icon.